microsoft/music-explorer/README.md

 * Windows Phone 8

-Tested to work on Nokia Lumia 920.
+Tested to work on Nokia Lumia 920 and Nokia Lumia 1520.
 Developed with Microsoft Visual Studio Express for Windows Phone 2012.

 4.1 Required Capabilities